Peanut Butter Bacon Dog Treats

 - Preheat oven to 325F degrees.
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

 - In a large bowl, gently mix the peanut butter, milk, and egg together with a large spoon or spatula.
 Switch to a whisk to make sure no lumps remain.
 Add the flour and baking powder.
 You may need to turn the dough out onto the counter and use your hands to work in the flour.
 Mix in the oats and chopped bacon.
 The dough is extremely thick and heavy.

-- Using a rolling pin, roll the dough out into ¼" thickness.
-Cut into shapes using cookie cutters or a knife.
+- Using a rolling pin, roll the dough out into 1/4" thickness.
+Cut into shapes or insert into these dog treat molds (I love these)!
 Arrange on the baking sheets.
 Bake for 18-20 minutes, or until very lightly browned on the bottom.
 Remove from the oven, and flip the treats to bake the other side for 10-12 more minutes.